johnclarkhon/Exploratory_Data_Analysis-Spotify-2023-Dataset-/README.md

 ```
 ![image](https://github.com/user-attachments/assets/7d42cb97-0bc5-487a-a5a0-0d7e65e13803)

 >Yes.
-There are missing values specifically 1 from streams, 79 from deezer playlists, 57 from shazam charts, and 95 from key.
+There are missing values specifically 50 in shazam charts and 95 in key.

 <br>
 <br>